offsec64/freakbotAI/README.md

 **Before running any of these scripts, make sure to complete the following setup procedures:**
 1. Ensure your server topology matches what is described in the *Server Topology* section
+2. Clone this repository into your server's home directory with `cd ~ && git clone https://github.com/offsec64/freakbotAI.git` (omit the first command if you'd like to install elsewhere)
-2. Create/activate a python virtual enviroment in the project root directory with `python3 -m venv venv && source venv/bin/activate` (should be Python 3.12 or higher)
+3. Create/activate a python virtual enviroment in the project root directory with `python3 -m venv venv && source venv/bin/activate` (should be Python 3.12 or higher)
-3. Create and populate a .env file as described in the *Enviroment Setup* section
+4. Create and populate a .env file as described in the *Enviroment Setup* section
-4. Run `pip install -r requirements.txt` to install all the necessary project dependencies into your virtual enviroment
+5. Run `pip install -r requirements.txt` to install all the necessary project dependencies into your virtual enviroment

 ### Usage - Bot:
 - Ensure you are using your python virtual enviroment you should have set up earlier